svlv/cpu-speed/README.md

 # CPU clock speed monitor for Linux
-Display frequency and usage for each thread in a terminal
+`cpu-speed` displays frequency and usage for each thread in a terminal

 ![alt text](https://ewr1.vultrobjects.com/cpu-speed/images/cpu-speed.gif "Cpu speed")